 In addition to its historical significance, the area offers bird watching, miles of forested hiking trails and secluded beaches.
 Two of the restored buildings are available for rent; these vacation houses are perfect for family reunions and retreats.

-Fort Columbia Historical State Park is a 617-acre day-use historical park located within Lewis and Clark National Historical Park.
+Fort Columbia Historical State Park is a 618-acre, day-use historical park located within Lewis and Clark National and State Historical Park.
 The park sits along 6,400 feet of freshwater shoreline on the Columbia River.
 Chinook Point, the setting of this historic fort, is within the accustomed territory of the Chinook Indian Nation and is designated as a National Historic Landmark for its historical significance over three centuries.

-The park has 25 unsheltered picnic tables, available first come, first served.
+Picnic & day-use facilities The park has 10 unsheltered picnic tables, available first come, first served.

 The park offers a self-guided interpretive historic walk with information on various fort features and site history.
 Interpretive panels near the gun batteries include historic photos and blueprints.

 The Interpretive Center focuses on Fort Columbia’s history, including the topics of early exploration, fur trade and westward settlement.
 The Fort Columbia Interpretive Center is open daily July 1 - Sept.
 5, from 11 a.m. - 3 p.m.
 The Commanding Officer’s Historic House is filled with era-appropriate furnishings and provides interpretation on the history related to the former house occupants.
 The house is currently closed.

 Current-day Fort Columbia Historical State Park lies within the cultural territory of the Chinook Indian Nation, whose people traditionally engaged in a rich fur trade and still live in the area today.

 In 1792, American explorer and fur trader Robert Gray became the first Euro-American to enter the mouth of the Columbia River.
 He anchored at Chinook Point, and he named the river for his ship, The Columbia Rediviva.